 Sales and Marketing

-The company offers its products through specialty stores and online.
+The company offers its products through supermarkets, convenience and specialty stores, and online.

 The company came under the ownership of PepsiCo in 2001 following the cola and snack giant's $13 billion purchase of The Quaker Oats Company.
 Gatorade is part of PepsiCo Americas Beverages (PAB), one of Pepsi's largest business segments.